raoarafat/Blockchain-SM-StockExchange-React-Client/README.md

 ### `ethereum/deploy.js`

-- Script to deploy `CampaignFactory` to the Ethereum network.
+- Script to deploy `StockExchangeFactory` to the Ethereum network.

 ### `pages/index.js`